bthyreau/hippodeep_pytorch/README.md

 # hippodeep
 Brain Hippocampus Segmentation

-This program can quickly segment (<1min) the Hippocampus of raw brain T1 images.
+This program segments the Hippocampus of raw brain T1 images in a few seconds.

 ![blink_rotated](https://user-images.githubusercontent.com/590921/75311442-1a705a00-589a-11ea-9cb6-d889fb226516.gif)

 It relies on a Convolutional Neural Network pre-trained on thousands of images from multiple large cohorts, and is therefore quite robust to subject- and MR-contrast variation.
 For more details on its creation, refer the corresponding manuscript at http://dx.doi.org/10.1016/j.media.2017.11.004

-This version is a PyTorch port of the original Theano model.
-This version has less dependencies and is notably faster thanks to pytorch multithreading.
-While the hippocampal segmentation model is exactly the same as described in the paper, the pre- and post-processing steps had been improved, and thus, results may slightly differ.
-The original repo is still available at https://github.com/bthyreau/hippodeep
+This official hippodeep version is a modern PyTorch port of the original Theano version that is technically obsolete.
+While the hippocampal segmentation model is exactly the same as described in the paper, the pre- and post-processing steps had been improved, and thus, results may differ sligthly.
+The deprecated theano repo is still available at https://github.com/bthyreau/hippodeep

 ## Requirement

-This program requires Python 3, with the PyTorch library, version > 1.0.0.
+This program requires Python 3 with the PyTorch library.

-No GPU is required
+No GPU is required.

-Tested on Linux CentOS 6.x/7.x, Ubuntu 18.04 and MacOS X 10.13, using PyTorch versions 1.0.0 to 1.4.0.
-In addition, Windows compatibility patches by Bernd Foerster are available at https://github.com/bfoe/hippodeep_pytorch
+It should work on most distro and platform that supports pytorch, though mainly tested on Linux CentOS 6.x ~ 8.x, Ubuntu 18.04 ~ 22.04 and MacOS 10.13 ~ 12, using PyTorch versions from 1.0.0 to 2.6.0.

-## Installation
+## Installation and Usage

 Just clone or download this repository.